eslam-gamal23/Sales-Dashboard/README.md

 This project presents a net sales dashboard created using Excel.

 ## Overview
-The dashboard provides a detailed view of Net sales performance across:
+The dashboard provides a detailed view of net sales performance across:
 - Categories: Electronics, Furniture, Clothing
 - Cities and Regions
 - Age and Gender distribution